 Credentials: High school students should ask their guidance counselors to forward transcripts of their academic records to Westminster.
 Applicants for admission to the freshman class should be graduates or prospective graduates of accredited secondary schools where they have pursued college preparatory courses.
 Four secondary school credits must be presented in English as well as other credits in disciplines such as natural sciences, history and social studies, mathematics, foreign languages, and music.
+It is each student's responsibility to have an official and final high school transcript sent to the Westminster Admissions Office in order to document high school diploma conferral.
 Applicants who hold high school equivalency diplomas and high school graduates who have pursued business courses will be considered.
 Two letters of recommendation and an essay are required.